hasskhalid/Bank-Application/README.md

 - My motivation for this project was to learn how to manage a database with different accounts, userID's, and admin roles.
 I also wanted to test myself by creating functions to help me along the way

-- I built this propject because I worked in a bank once as a teller.
+- I built this project because I worked in a bank once as a teller.
 Remembering that experience inspired me to create an application that did exactly what I would do as a teller.

 - This application is very simple and user-friendly.
 Anyone who is not fond of online banking can easily open a new account and manage it as they please even if they are not tech savvy.